 76, who has barbered in Ashley for 50 years.

-The plan is for Mehlhoff to buy the shop next year after he completes
+The plan is for Mehlhoff to buy the shop next year after he completes his apprenticeship.

 Bendewald says Mehlhoff is doing just fine.